datacarpentry/sql-ecology-lesson/episodes/03-sql-joins-aliases.md

 the `table.colname` format to tell the manager what column in which table we are referring to.

-The output of the `JOIN` command will have columns from first table plus the columns from the second table.
+The output of the `JOIN` command will have columns from the first table plus the columns from the second table.
 For the above command, the output will be a table that has the following column names: